About the School

 Teaching and learning

 Our staff are committed to delivering the highest quality teaching and creating supportive learning environments.
 They are enthusiastic about their teaching, and many of our staff are at the forefront of world-class research.
 The research they undertake is directly applicable to teaching our undergraduate and postgraduate programmes.
-Many of our degrees are accredited by the Institution of Environmental Sciences or the Institute of Chartered Foresters, meaning you will not only be equipped with the skills, abilities and expertise from your studies but you will be part-way to becoming Chartered, something employers in the environmental sector are increasingly requiring.
+Our undergraduate degrees are accredited by the Royal Geographical Society, the Institution of Environmental Sciences and the Institute of Chartered Foresters, meaning you will not only be equipped with the skills, abilities and expertise from your studies but you will be part-way to becoming Chartered, something employers in the environmental sector are increasingly requiring.

 The School organises many UK and overseas field courses, including trips to Tenerife, Spain and Ghana, which enhance your learning experience.
 There are many opportunities to undertake professional work placements in your sector and put classroom based teaching in a real-life context.
 We offer a wide range of degree programmes, such as Geography; Geography with Environmental Forestry; Environmental Science; Forestry; Environmental Conservation; Conservation with Forestry and Applied Terrestrial & Marine Ecology.
 The modular structure of our degrees allows students to choose modules from many other disciplines, but there are particularly strong links with the School of Ocean Sciences and the School of Biological Sciences.